carpetfluid/My-GUI-Project/README.md

 Here's implementation for every Widget, and instructions how they work:

 ## Button
-To create a button template you run the function
+To create a button template run a function
 ```C++
 CreateButton(<ButtonText>, <ButtonTextColor>, <ButtonLabel>, <ButtonColor>, <ButtonWidth>, <ButtonHoverColor>);
 ```